-Support of guest Wi-Fi network allows you to create a separate wireless network with individual security settings and maximum rate limitation.
+Support of guest Wi-Fi network allows you to create a separate wireless network with individual security settings.
 Devices connected to the guest network will be able to access the Internet, but will be isolated from the devices and resources of the router's LAN.